edgedb/rfcs/text/1026-net-module.rst

 ===================

 1. Add support for more protocols (e.g., AMQP, ZeroMQ, SQS, FTP).
-2. Implement fully type-checked URLs.
+2. Implement fully type-checked URLs and standard library functions to assist in constructing correct URLs, and with quoting and concatenation.
 3. Integration with a future EdgeDB queuing module to gain a more sophisticated retry mechanism with backoff strategies.